 1896 – Salaries are stopped for everyone but The 12 because of financial troubles.

-1899 – In response to massive Church debt, President Lorenzo Snow limited the law of tithing to one-tenth of annual income, removing the required payment upon conversion.
+1899 – In response to massive Church debt, President Lorenzo Snow limited the law of tithing to one-tenth of annual income, for those who have means, removing the required payment upon conversion.
 This, plus added reemphasis, prompted a dramatic increase in tithe payers.

 1900 – Lorenzo Snow commissioned a list of non-tithe payers in the church, which numbered 10,000, including Apostle John Taylor (the Apostle exemption had expired at this point).

 1907 – The Church paid off its debts.